ibmresilient/resilient-community-apps/rc_data_feed_plugin_splunkfeed/README.md

 | workspaces | "Default Workspace": ["sqlserver_feed"], "workspace A": ["kafka_feed", "resilient_feed"] | This setting allows for the partitioning of Data Feeder execution among different workspaces.
 The format is to specify the workspace name with the data feeder components to associated with it: "workspace": ["app.config section_name"].
 If unused, data from all workspaces is accessed. |
 | include_attachment_data | true/false | set to true if attachment data should be part of the sent payload.
 When 'true', the attachment's byte data is saved in base64 format. |

+# Compatibility

+SOAR Compatibilty: 30.0 or higher

+CP4S Compatibility: 1.4 or higher

 # Installation
 The data feeder app for Splunk contains Python components that are called by the IBM SOAR platform.
 It can either by installed directly in the app for management and execution through the App Host, or installed on your own Integration server, running our integration framework: resilient-circuits.
 It is prefered that an enterprise use App Host, as all the component installation and dependencies are already packaged.